 Eating within 1 to 2 hours before starting the activity will allow your body to stock up on and utilize enough energy without compromising performance.
 Feeling bloated and full just before workouts is not part of the program.
 Most people grasp the concept of eating before exercise: it allows for a longer period of activity with better results.
 On the other hand, the post-workout snack is something most people have to get used to and include in their routine.
 But those 30 minutes post-workouts are crucial for replenishing your body; after all, there is another workout to look forward to, usually the next day!

 After a run or workout, it goes without saying that you should drink water, but eating something right away is not on most people’s mind, including mine.
 The idea of eating a sandwich or drinking a 12 ounce protein shake just did not work for me.
 (Those are great options by the way, if they appeal to you!)
 But I found it hard to adapt to them.
 Hence my Energy Bites materialized.
 They fit the bill for a pre-workout snack, as well as the post-snack.
-And they are perfect small- portion- sized bites that I can eat after a long run without upsetting my stomach.
+And they are perfect small- portion- sized balls that I can eat after a long run without upsetting my stomach.

 They have good quality carbohydrates derived from the oats; due to their fiber content, they provide that slow- release energy that will provide a boost for the entire duration of your exercise.
 Additionally, the protein from the peanut butter and chia seeds is perfect for muscle repair.
 Post-workout calls for some quick energy, which the honey and coconut provide.
 They are pretty easy to make, as you can see on the short video below, and you can store them in the refrigerator for up to 3 days.

 Timing is more important than quantity when talking about pre and post-workout snacks.
 Focus on eating a snack- sized portion of quality carbohydrate and lean protein, and don’t worry so much about how many grams you’re consuming, unless you are training for a marathon or long distance challenge that will require more specific guidelines.
-And even in those situations, these Energy Bites are a great choice!
+And even in those situations, these Energy Balls are a great choice!